SAP Licensing in Divestitures and Carve-Outs

 Here’s a quick checklist for structuring your SAP agreements around a carve-out:

-• TSA Carve-Out Clause: Define how long and how the spun-off unit can use SAP under a TSA.
+- TSA Carve-Out Clause: Define how long and under what conditions the spun-off unit can use SAP under a TSA.

-• Affiliate Definition: Ensure “affiliate” in the contract covers SpinCo during the transition (for example, as long as ParentCo owns >X%).
+- Affiliate Definition: Ensure that “affiliate” in the contract covers SpinCo during the transition (for example, as long as ParentCo owns more than X%).

-• Sunshine Clauses: In some contracts, you can negotiate minimal penalties if SpinCo is forced to buy a new license mid-term (for example, a capped prorated buyout instead of full renewal).
+- Sunshine Clauses: In some contracts, you can negotiate minimal penalties if SpinCo is forced to purchase a new license mid-term (for example, a capped, prorated buyout instead of a full renewal).

-These points can usually be settled for some compromise (extra fees, reduced discounts, etc.), but getting them on paper before the deal closes is much cheaper and less stressful than a scramble afterwards.
+These points can usually be settled through a compromise (extra fees, reduced discounts, etc.), but getting them in writing before the deal closes is much cheaper and less stressful than scrambling afterwards.

 Conclusion